August 13, 2019

-The retrospective analysis examined data on health insurance claims for 5,457,981 inpatient admissions and 13,579,006 ED admissions between 2010 and 2016 in a large national sample of privately insured patients from all 50 US states.
-Individuals all had at least 1one bill for one out-of-network service or treatment.
+The retrospective analysis examined data on health insurance claims for 5,457,981 inpatient admissions and 13,579,006 emergency department admissions between 2010 and 2016 in a large national sample of privately insured patients from all 50 US states.
+Individuals all had at least 1 bill for 1 out-of-network service or treatment.

-From 2010 to 2016, the incident rate of surprise billing increased from 32.3% to 42.8%, the mean financial responsibility increase from $220 to $628, respectively.
+From 2010 to 2016, the incident rate of surprise billing increased from 32.3% to 42.8%, with a mean financial responsibility increased from $220 to $628, respectively.
 Similarly, the study’s results show that the percentage of inpatient admissions with an out-of-network bill increased from 26.3% to 42.0% and the mean potential financial responsibility increased from $804 to $2040.

-Costs of increased bills in both categories nearly doubled over the study period, with the top 10% of ED visits resulting in a bill of more than $1000, and the top 10% of inpatient visits costing more than $3000.
+Costs of increased bills in both categories nearly doubled over the study’s time period, with the top 10% of ED visits resulting in a bill of more than $1,000, and the top 10% of inpatient visits costing more than $3,000.